Arkanus72/hp-15-ew0xxx-snd-fix/README.md

 - HP Dragonfly Folio
 - HP Envy 16-h0xxx

+# Warning
+This is a fork of the Xoocoon repository that allows you to use these scripts in Fedora.
+For any questions or modifications go to the original repository at https://github.com/xoocoon/hp-15-ew0xxx-snd-fix.

 ## Purpose
 HP laptop models from 2022 onwards seem to be quite compatible with Linux, except the sound from built-in speakers.
 This repo contains two DKMS modules for fixing this issue on Debian-based Linux distros and Arch Linux (from kernel 6.1 onwards) and on Fedora and the models listed above.